-The best shop vacs come in all sorts of shapes, sizes, and price points.
+The best shop vacs come in all sorts of shapes, sizes, power levels, and price points.
 Nearly every store that sells tools also sells shop vacuums.
 These handy tools range from larger-capacity units to smaller, portable models.
-We separate shop vacs from dust extractors based on hose size and intended use.
-Our picks for best shop vac for 2021 came from countless hours of hands-on testing and reviews.
-We then separated our picks into categories for various needs and applications.
+Our picks for the best shop vac for 2023 include categories for various needs and applications.

-Shop vacs typically have a larger diameter hose and they don’t typically arrive HEPA certified (though some do).
+Shop vacs usually have a larger diameter hose and they don’t typically arrive HEPA certified (though some do).
 You don’t normally find automatic filter cleaning, and the motor tends to be smaller, so there’s less overall power.
+Those are the main differences between what we consider a shop vac vs a dust extractor.
 Those aren’t all the differences, of course, but it’s a good start.
-The best models take advantage of these differences and best the competition.

 Our best shop vac reviews cover the gamut from compact models to larger vacuums destined for woodworkers in the shop.
 So what makes a good wet-dry shop vacuum?
 It depends on your needs.
 It’s going to be a balance of portability, airflow (CFM), suction power (water lift), and capacity for the most part.
 Add in included accessories, storage, and hose/cord management to bring it full circle.

-How you personally weight each of those categories differs from job to job and person to person.
-So here’s our list of the best shop vacs for 2020 based on our extensive testing and industry experience using dozens of these tools.
+How you personally weigh each of those categories differs from job to job and person to person.
+So we’ve compiled our list of the best shop vacs for 2023 and you can decide which one best fits your needs.

 Best Shop Vac Overall